MichaelSchmidle/wapps/composition/know/README.md

 # About Know Wapp

-The know wapp is based on [Bookstack](https://www.bookstackapp.com/).
+The know wapp is based on [Wiki.js](https://wiki.js.org/).

-> BookStack is a simple, self-hosted, easy-to-use platform for organising and storing information.
+> The most powerful and extensible open source Wiki software